 In the Spotlight: Reema Bhagat, Product Designer

 To showcase our band members, every now and then we put a Spotifyer in the limelight.
-Today's headliner is Reema Bhagat, Product Designer for the Cross-Platform Experiences team.
+Today's headliner is Reema Bhagat, Product Designer for the Cross-Platform Experiences team in Stockholm.
 Put on your headphones, hit play, and read along!

 What would your self-portrait look like?